 Thomas Levin, Associate Professor of German, Media Theory and History, Princeton University

-Radio Diaries receives funding from the John D. and Catherine T. MacArthur Foundation, the Richard H. Driehaus Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, the New York State Council on the Arts, and listeners like you.
+Radio Diaries receives funding from the Ford Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, the Hitachi Foundation, the Lily Auchincloss Foundation, the New York State Council on the Arts, the NYC Department of Cultural Affairs and listeners like you.

-Thanks especially to the generous folks in our Producers Circle: Howard and Debbie Chasanow, Carol Nelson, Susanna Nicholson, Phyllis Richman, Linda Gruber, Jamie Dell’Apa, Judy Wise, Tom Tryforos, Esther Saks, Suzanne Costas, and Nadine Semer.
+Thanks especially to the generous folks in our Producers Circle: George Loening, Howard and Debbie Chasanow, Caitlin LaCroix, Carol Nelson, Susanna Nicholson, Phyllis Richman, Linda Gruber, Jamie Dell’Apa, Judy Wise, Tom Tryforos, Esther Saks, Suzanne Costas, and Nadine Semer.

 If you’re interested in joining our Producers Circle, please contact Joe Richman at firstname.lastname@example.org